LPNSR: Optimal Noise-Guided Diffusion Image Super-Resolution Via Learnable Noise Prediction: Appendix

+The reverse variance \(\sigma_t^2\) follows the original DDPM fixed setting, corresponding to \(\sqrt{\sum_t} = \sigma_t\) in our unified notation, with the reverse iteration given by \(x_{t-1} = \mu_t^\theta(x_t, y_0, t) + \sigma_t \cdot z_{t-1}\), where \(z_{t-1}\) is the intermediate noise universally sampled from a standard Gaussian distribution in conventional DDPM pipelines.
+Substituting the DDPM formulation into our general optimal noise solution in Eq.~\eqref{eq:analytical solution of the optimal intermediate noise}, we directly obtain the closed-form optimal intermediate noise for the DDPM paradigm:

+This result aligns perfectly with the core conclusions of the main paper, proving that the optimal intermediate noise for DDPM is a deterministic mapping rather than unconstrained random Gaussian noise, verifying that our MLE-based derivation framework is generalizable across mainstream diffusion paradigms beyond the residual-shifting framework, and provides theoretical guidance for optimal noise design in long-trajectory DDPM-based SR models.

-\subsection{Validation of SR-Based Approximate Optimal Noise}
+\subsection{Validation of SR-Based approximate optimal noise}

 In this section, we verify the feasibility of generating approximate optimal noise via a SR image as a proxy for the ground-truth HR image.
-Specifically, we use the pre-upsampled output of SwinIR-GAN\cite{liang2021swinir} as the $x_0$ substitute in Eq.~\eqref{A.7} to generate noise, and perform the full 4-step inference to produce the final result.
-We compare its performance with that of random Gaussian noise, theoretical optimal noise (calculated from the ground-truth HR image), and our LR-guided noise predictor, with results presented in Table~\ref{tab:noise_injection_strategies}.
+Specifically, we use the pre-upsampled output of SwinIR-GAN \cite{liang2021swinir} as the $x_0$ substitute in Eq.~\eqref{eq:optimal noise for resshift} to generate noise, and perform the full 4-step inference to produce the final result.
+We compare its performance with that of random Gaussian noise, theoretical optimal noise (calculated from the ground-truth HR image), and our LR-guided noise predictor, with results presented in Tab.~\ref{tab:noise_injection_strategies}.
 It can be seen that the theoretical optimal noise achieves perfect pixel-level reconstruction of the ground-truth HR image, and the approximate optimal noise significantly improves reconstruction fidelity, while its perceptual quality is inferior to our trained noise predictor.
+Fig.~\ref{fig:noise_comparison} presents the qualitative comparison of all noise injection strategies.
+Our LR-guided noise predictor produces results that closely align with the theoretical optimal noise, faithfully recovering fine details and structures consistent with the LR input.
+In comparison, the approximate optimal noise shows limited perceptual quality, while unconstrained random Gaussian noise results in severe misalignment between the generated textures and structures and the input LR image.